 In 2013, Ben Affleck and Garner hosted an event for lawmakers at their home in support of a bill that would protect celebrities' children from harassment by photographers; their six-year-old daughter made a speech about her personal experiences.

-In 2014, Ben Affleck argued in favor of United Kingdom-style legislation which requires media outlets to blur children's faces in published photos.
+In 2014, Ben Affleck argued in favor of United Kingdom-style legislation that requires media outlets to blur children's faces in published photos.

 Ben Affleck has said there are "real practical dangers" involved in paparazzi attention, citing Garner's longtime stalker, Steven Burky, who was arrested in December 2009 while trying to blend in with paparazzi outside their daughter's preschool.